LauraRgz/FreeMail-1/README.md

 4. In the "Subject" field type subject of the mail.
 5. Write the message in the blank field.
 6. Press the "Send" button.

+### Received Messages
+1. Press the "Received Messages" button.
+2. Write the mail address you want to check messages from.
+3. Press the "Check" button
+4. To see the content of a mail, press the mail in the list.